DommanLab/RMCC/narratives/RMCC_ncov_NM.md

 The variant B.1.1.7 (blue) has risen the most dramatically in frequency, mirroring national trends.
 In May 2021, B.1.1.7 made up about 65% of New Mexico sequences.
 Increased transmissibility fueled the spread of B.1.1.7, but vaccines remain effective against this variant.

-Variants P.1, B.1.526, B.1.427 & B.1.249 are currently found at low frequencies in New Mexico.
+VOCs P.1, B.1.427 & B.1.249 and variant of interest (VOI) B.1.526 are currently found at low frequencies in New Mexico.

 ```auspiceMainDisplayMarkdown